-Note: For many years, retail employers could offset Sunday premium pay against overtime pay when an employee worked on a Sunday that was also overtime.
-Due to the 2018 legislative amendments, which became effective in 2019, the Sunday premium pay rate is being reduced from 1.5 times an employee's regular wage by one-tenth every year until 2023, when it will become just the employee's regular rate of pay.
-Any employer subject to this law must remember that an employee may be eligible for overtime pay if Sunday hours lead to overtime.
+Note: For many years, retail employers could offset Sunday premium pay against overtime pay when an employee's Sunday work was also overtime.
+Due to the 2018 law, the Sunday premium pay rate is being gradually reduced from 1.5 times an employee's regular wage by one-tenth every year until 2023, when it will become just the employee's regular rate of pay.
+Any employer subject to this law must remember that the offset no longer exists, meaning that the employee may be eligible for overtime pay if those worked Sunday hours lead to overtime.

-There are also six holidays subject to the premium pay law: New Year's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, and Veterans Day.
-As noted above in the Holiday Work section, the premium pay was phased out for only the three summer holidays.
+Initially there were six holidays subject to the premium pay law: New Year's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, and Veterans Day.
+As noted above in the Holiday pay section, the premium pay was phased out for only the three summer holidays and the newly recognized holiday, Juneteenth.